 The Provisional year will begin with an orientation in August and will continue through May, at which time Provisional members who have completed all course obligations will become Active members of the Junior League of San Diego for the next league year.

 Provisional training meetings will occur monthly, either on a Saturday morning or a Tuesday evening.
 Some will be held as a large group either at the JLSD house at 210 Maple Street or an offsite community facility or venue while, others will be held in smaller groups in neighborhoods convenient to each team and led by Provisional Mentors.
-Note: Due to the COVID-19 pandemic, our meetings have been and will continue to be virtual until local and state authorities deem it safe to meet in large group settings.

 Frequently Asked Questions about Membership and Your Provisional Year